mgildea87/CUT-RUN/README.md

 ## Usage
 When starting a new project:

-		1. Clone the git repo using 'git clone https://github.com/mgildea87/RNAseq_PE.git'
+		1. Clone the git repo using 'git clone https://github.com/mgildea87/CUT-RUN.git'
-		2. Make a fastq/ directory in the new RNAseq_PE_git directory within your project directory
+		2. Make a fastq/ directory in the new CUT-RUN_git directory within your project directory
 		3. Copy the fastq.gz files into fastq/
 		4. Update the samples_info.tab file with fastq.gz file names and desired sample, condition, and replicate names
 		5. Update config.yaml with path to genome and feature file (if needed.
 The default right now is mm10)